SolarKnightsRacing/1_solaris/ADL/0007-Part-Naming-Schema.md

 ### Confirmation

-Part naming will be used for any official refrences to parts or assemblies that require descriptive elements. e.g. CAD filenames.
+Part naming will be used for any official references to parts or assemblies that require descriptive elements. e.g. CAD filenames.

 ## Pros and Cons of the Options

-### {Part Number}-{Abbriviated Part Description.
-General to Specific}-{Part Version}
+### {Part Number}-{Abbreviated Part Description}-{Part Version}

 This naming schema will use the Part Number and Part Version along with a description of the part to create a filename that is descriptive, unique, and relatively easy to create.

-The Abbriviated Part Description will be a list of words that describe the location and functionality of a part from most general category to most specific category.
+The Abbreviated Part Description will be a list of words that describe the location and functionality of a part, from most general category to most specific category.
 This description should sound natural when read from RIGHT to left.

-General catagories:
+General categories:
 ```
 assembly --------> ASM
 weldment --------> WLD